f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

 For our HA VLAN, we will select **"Allow Default"** For our Data VLANs (internal & external), we will **"Allow Custom"**, allowing **UDP** protocol on port 1026.

+There are port lockdown exceptions to be aware of.
 Please review Knowledge Article `K17333 <https://support.f5.com/csp/article/K17333>`_ for further details.
-There are port lockdown exceptions

 **On each BIG-IP:**